Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Similar to comprehensive coverage, collision coverage also comes with a deductible.
 It is important to choose a deductible that you are comfortable with and fits within your budget.
 Keep in mind that a higher deductible will result in a lower insurance premium.

-It is worth noting that while collision coverage is not required by law, it may be required by your lender if you have a car loan.
+It is worth noting that while collision is not required by law, it may be required by your lender if you have a car loan.
 Lenders often require collision coverage to protect their investment in case of an accident.

 Flood Damage and Car Insurance